Advanced Physics Project (Research in Physics) (PHYS*4001)

 By the time of this very brief meeting, all students will have met, on their own initiative, with potential faculty supervisors, selected their project, and should have some idea of the context.

-- The purpose of the project, hypotheses or experimental observations that are being tested during the project.
+- Hypotheses or experimental observations that are being tested during the project.

-- Any similar or related experiments or calculations that have been done and how this project is different from previous work.
+- Literature review: any similar or related experiments or calculations that have been done and how this project is different from previous work.

 - Specific experimental design and project plan.